jialuechen/deepfolio/README.md

 # OpenLPA

 **OpenLPA** (Open-source Liquidity Provision Analytics) is a Python library for analyzing the behavior and quality of liquidity providers (LPs) in electronic trading.
-Inspired by institutional platforms such as BidFX LPA, this project empowers traders, quants, and researchers with tools to evaluate LP behavior, optimize routing decisions, and support transaction cost analysis (TCA).
+Inspired by institutional solutions, this project empowers traders, quants, and researchers with tools to evaluate LP behavior, optimize routing decisions, and support transaction cost analysis (TCA).

 ---